ipspace/blog/content/kb/NetAutJourney/20-Inventory.md

+---
+kb_section: NetAutJourney
+minimal_sidebar: true
+pre_scroll: true
-title: "Next Step: Network Inventory Database"
+title: 'Next Step: Network Inventory Database'
 toc_title: Network Inventory Database
-publish: 2020-02-10
+url: /kb/NetAutJourney/20-Inventory.html
+---
 It's easy to collect live inventory data with Ansible and NAPALM, and it's just as easy to store the collected data in a database.
 Initially, I used sqlite3, which is great for ad-hoc use as you can create databases on the fly.
 You can then use